ROGR3/lepikEvents/readme.md

 If your are on Windows, then you don't even have to have it installed, cause thanks to [Pyinstaller](https://github.com/pyinstaller/pyinstaller), the code is compiled into executable.

+If you are not using windows, you need to have Python3 installed.

 ## License
 The code is licensed under the MIT license (http://opensource.org/licenses/MIT).
 See LICENSE file.